Manage Users, Groups, and Roles

 http://10.143.192.101:8091/settings/rbac/groups/roAdminGroup

-This deletes the group roAdminGroup.
+This command deletes the group roAdminGroup.

-Manage External Users with the REST API
+Manage External Users Using the REST API

 curl -v -X PUT -u Administrator:password \